olliejday/ug4_project/notes/notes.md

     upward gravity Rl agent does sensible track the object under this new dynamic which is noteworthy behaviour completely untrained

--> So think best to perturb mass and lateral friction, with maybe a random force too
+-> So think best to perturb mass and lateral friction, with maybe gravity too

 Also have force env that pushes it out of hand for regrasp
 PD: gets rattled and goes a bit  crazy, doesn't regrasp, but this is cos of the way it's coded, I think this could be improved